Salebarn/CONTRAX.io/README.md

 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.

-## Making Trivial Changes
+### Making Trivial Changes

-### Documentation
+### Contributing to Documentation

 For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in Jira.
 In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.

 ````
     (doc) Add documentation commit example to CONTRIBUTING